Page content

 Vice-Chancellor

-Scope of Procedure
+Scope of the Procedure

-- grievances relating to personal harassment or discrimination on sexual, religious, racial or other grounds;
+- Grievances relating to personal harassment or discrimination on sexual, religious, racial or other grounds

-- requests for reviews of academic decisions;
+- Requests for reviews of academic decisions

-- appeals against decisions taken under disciplinary proceedings.
+- Appeals against decisions taken under disciplinary proceedings

-Please note, this Complaints Procedure only applies to current Ulster Students (once enrolled).
 For complaints about processes relating to application and admission, please contact the Admissions Team.

 Advice